Rublon/rublon-sdk-php/README.md

 <td>callable</td>

-<td>Name of a function/method, or an anonymous function/closure, which will be invoked on successful verification of the process, finalizing the authentication (logging the user in or confirming the user's identity for some operation).</td>
+<td>The name of the function/method, or an anonymous function/closure, to be invoked on successful authentication</td>

 </tr>